12 Mighty Orphans

 Ending Explained: 12 Mighty Orphans

-The final moments of 12 Mighty Orphans reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of 12 Mighty Orphans reflect the creative choices of the filmmakers and align with the tone of the narrative.

 12 Mighty Orphans Real vs. Reel: Is it Based on a True Story?